IELTS Cue Card Sample 419 - An important social change in your country

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

 Describe an important social change in your country.

 - how long it took

-And explain the effect it has had on people in your country.
+and explain the effects it has had on the people in your country.

 This is no longer the truth- Indian women now have an equal right and have the freedom to work in any sector they like.
 Many powerful positions are held by women now and the evil acts and ignorant belief regarding women have almost vanished.
 Parents these days educate both their male and female children and this is indeed a very positive sign.